 Moss Adams provides a range of services for not-for-profits that can help address tax compliance and consulting issues.
-To help you plan for your MDRs, we can also prepare a private foundation planning analysis capable of peering up to 20 years in the future to help you:
+To help you plan for your minimum distribution requirements, we can also prepare a private foundation planning analysis capable of looking up to 20 years into the future to help you:

-- Gain insight on what it will take, based on your foundation’s goals, to meet payout requirements, reduce your excise tax burden to the lower 1 percent rate, and comply with applicable regulations
+- Gain insight on what it will take, based on your foundation’s goals, to meet payout requirements, reduce your excise tax burden to the lower 1% rate, and comply with applicable regulations

-- Run MDR estimates based on a variety of selection criteria, such as investment return rates or large contributions to the foundation
+- Run minimum distribution requirement estimates based on a variety of selection criteria, such as investment return rates or large contributions to the foundation

 - Estimate and utilize excess distribution carryover, especially amid volatile markets

-This analysis provides you with a 360-degree view of your foundation’s MDR environment, helping you better manage MDR as your investment and donor mix evolves.
+This analysis provides you with a 360-degree view of your foundation’s minimum distribution requirements environment, helping you better manage your distributions as your investment and donor mix evolves.
 We can also help you navigate the challenges of investing your foundation’s assets.

 If you have questions about how to apply any of this information to your foundation or need help with planning, contact one of our tax professionals or email us.